 As Second Oboist with the MET Orchestra, nine months out of the year you’ll find me in a dark orchestra pit at the Metropolitan Opera House at Lincoln Center in New York City.

-The other three months of the year you’re likely to find me in Section 318 at Citi Field, just behind home plate, accompanied by my twenty-one-year-old daughter, my husband, and my Summer Family or some iteration thereof.
+The other three months of the year you’re likely to find me in Section 318 at Citi Field, just behind home plate, accompanied by my husband and my Summer Family or some iteration thereof.

 Life can get kind of complicated during the early part of the baseball season and during the Post Season (if, God willing, there is one!)–since they overlap the opera season–but nevermind…